 Abrams based his approach on a study prepared by the Army staff in 1966 that was entitled A Program for the Pacification and Long-Term Development of South Vietnam (PROVN Study).
-The experiences of the Special Forces in organizing Civilian Irregular Defense Groups (CIDG), the Marines' Combined Action Program (CAP), and Abrams' PROVN Study-based expansion of the Civil Operations and Revolutionary (later Rural) Development and Support (CORDS) pacification effort under Military Assistance Command Vietnam (MACV) all offer some valuable lessons for current and future counterinsurgencies.

-For much of the Vietnam War, the 5th Special Forces Group trained and led CIDG mobile strike forces and reconnaissance companies that comprised ethnic minority tribes and groups from the mountain and border regions.
-These strike forces essentially conducted reconnaissance by means of small-unit patrols and defended their home bases in the border areas, denying them to the Viet Cong and North Vietnamese regular units.
+The experiences of the Special Forces in organizing Civilian Irregular Defense Groups (CIDG), the Marines' Combined Action Program (CAP), and Abrams' PROVN Study-based expansion of the Civil Operations and Revolutionary (later Rural) Development and Support (CORDS) pacification effort under Military Assistance Command Vietnam (MACV) all offer some valuable lessons for current and future counterinsurgencies.6 strike forces essentially conducted reconnaissance by means of small-unit patrols and defended their home bases in the border areas, denying them to the Viet Cong and North Vietnamese regular units.
 What's more, during 1966-67 American field commanders increasingly employed Special Forces-led "Mike" units in long-range reconnaissance missions or as economy-of-force security elements for regular units.
 Other CIDG-type forces, called mobile guerrilla forces, raided enemy base areas and employed hit-and-run guerrilla tactics against regular enemy units.
 The Special Forces also recruited heavily among the Nung tribes for "Delta," "Sigma," and "Omega" units-Special Forces-led reconnaissance and reaction forces.
 To be sure, the CIDG program provided a significant contribution to the war effort.
-The approximately 2,500 soldiers assigned to the 5th Special Forces Group essentially raised and led an army of 50,000 tribal fighters to operate in some of the most difficult and dangerous terrain in Vietnam.
-The CIDG patrolling of border infiltration areas provided reliable tactical intelligence, and the units secured populations in areas that might have been otherwise conceded to the enemy.
+The approximately 2,500 soldiers assigned to the 5th Special Forces Group essentially raised and led an army of 50,000 tribal fighters to operate in some of the most difficult and dangerous terrain The CIDG patrolling of border in Vietnam. infiltration areas provided reliable tactical intelligence, and the units secured populations in areas that might have been otherwise conceded to the enemy.7